 - Self-control > Getting to the top and staying there (somewhat different tasks) present unique and formidable challenges.
 To do either requires great Self-Control.
 This characteristic within the Pyramid of Success addresses the importance of controlling yourself in all areas – avoiding temptations, avoiding emotionalism, avoiding peaks and valleys of effort.

 - Alertness > There is activity going on around us at all times from which we can acquire knowledge if we have Alertness.
 Too often we get tunnel vision and don’t see the full picture which precludes learning things that are available.

 - Initiative > Failure to act is often the biggest failure of all.
-Initiative is the ability to act.
+The initiative is the ability to act.
 Simple as that.
 You must prepare thoroughly in all ways.
 If you have done that you must then summon the wherewithal to apply Initiative.

 - Intentness > This personal quality may be as important as any within the Pyramid.
 It is the ability to stay the course even when that course is most difficult and the obstacles seem insurmountable.
-You do not quit: Intentness.
+You do not quit intent.

-- Condition > You must be in physical Condition, but you must also have mental and moral Condition.
+- Condition > You must be in physical condition, but you must also have mental and moral conditions.
 All three are components in this block of the Pyramid because you can’t have one without the others.
 Weak mental or moral Condition precludes top physical Condition.

 - Skill > At the very center of the Pyramid of Success is Skill.
 You have to know your stuff and that includes a mastery of details.

 - Team spirit > This block of the Pyramid addresses a most important characteristic: selflessness which is the opposite of selfishness.
 You are eager to sacrifice personal glory or gain for the greater good, namely, the welfare and success of your organization, your team, your group.

 - Confidence > There is no stronger steel than well-founded belief in yourself; the knowledge that your preparation is fully complete and that you are ready for the competition.